balu-16/balu-16/README.md

     <td width="50%" valign="top">

 ### 🔹 QubitChat – AI + Quantum Document Intelligence
-QubitChat is an AI-powered document intelligence system designed to extract, understand, and retrieve information from PDFs and images.
-The system generates semantic embeddings for documents and processes them through a hybrid retrieval pipeline that combines classical vector similarity with a simulated quantum search approach using Grover’s Algorithm.
-It ensures reliable performance through fallback mechanisms and supports scalable querying across multi-chunk document structures.
+AI-powered system for extracting and retrieving insights from documents using semantic embeddings.
+Implements a hybrid retrieval pipeline combining vector search with a simulated quantum approach for efficient querying.

 <a href="https://github.com/balu-16" target="_blank">🔗 View Code</a>